livekit/components-js/packages/react/etc/components-react.api.md

 import { DataSendOptions } from '@livekit/components-core';
 import type { GridLayout as GridLayout_2 } from '@livekit/components-core/dist/helper/grid-layouts';
 import { HTMLAttributes } from 'react';
+import type { LocalAudioTrack } from 'livekit-client';
 import { LocalParticipant } from 'livekit-client';
 import { LocalTrackPublication } from 'livekit-client';
+import type { LocalVideoTrack } from 'livekit-client';
 import { MediaDeviceFailure } from 'livekit-client';
 import { Participant } from 'livekit-client';
 import type { ParticipantClickEvent } from '@livekit/components-core';